GraphRAG Guide

 How It Works

-GraphRAG combines two storage backends for different query types:
+Under the hood, GraphRAG uses two storage backends for different kinds of questions:

 • Neo4j: Graph database for structural queries: class hierarchies, module relationships, function signatures, inheritance chains, and version-scoped lookups